RetroDECK/ES-DE/INSTALL-DEV.md

 The --no-update-check option only disabled the application updater for the current startup.
 To permanently disable this functionality use the _Check for application updates_ option in the _Other settings_ menu.
 The command line option is primarily intended for the unlikely event that the application updater breaks the application and makes it impossible to start.

 Running with the --create-system-dirs option will generate all the game system directories in the ROMs folder.
 This is equivalent to starting ES-DE with no game ROMs present and pressing the _Create directories_ button.
 Detailed output for the directory creation will be available in es_log.txt and the application will quit immediately after the directories have been created.
+By default placeholder entries will be skipped, if you want to still create these directories then set the CreatePlaceholderSystemDirectories option to true in es_settings.xml.

 For the following options, the es_settings.xml file is immediately updated/saved when passing the parameter:
 ```